Alan Wilson (bishop)

-Alan Thomas Lawrence Wilson (born 27 March 1955) is a British Anglican bishop.
-Since October 2003, he has been the area Bishop of Buckingham in the Diocese of Oxford.
+Alan Thomas Lawrence Wilson (27 March 1955 – 17 February 2024) was a British Anglican bishop.
+He served as the area Bishop of Buckingham in the Diocese of Oxford from October 2003 until his death in February 2024.

 Early life and education

-Wilson was born on 27 March 1955 in Redford Barracks in Edinburgh, Scotland.
+Alan Thomas Lawrence Wilson was born on 27 March 1955 in Redford Barracks in Edinburgh, Scotland.
 He was educated at Sevenoaks School, then an all-boys private school in Kent.
 He studied history at St John's College, Cambridge, graduating with a Bachelor of Arts (BA) degree in 1977; as per tradition, this was promoted to a Master of Arts (MA Cantab) degree in 1981.
 From 1977 to 1979, he trained for ordained ministry at Wycliffe Hall, Oxford.

 Ordained ministry

 Wilson was made a deacon at Petertide (1 July) 1979 by Eric Wild, Bishop of Reading, at St Peter's, Didcot, and ordained a priest the Petertide following (29 June 1980) by Patrick Rodger, Bishop of Oxford, at Christ Church Cathedral, Oxford.
 From 1979 to 1981 he was an honorary assistant curate of Eynsham (where he met his future wife) and also held an academic position funded by the University of Oxford.
 From 1981 to 1982, he was an assistant curate in the same parish, his academic position having ended.

 His Doctor of Philosophy (DPhil) degree, for which he studied as a student of Balliol College, Oxford, was awarded in 1989.
 He had completed his thesis in 1988.
 The official title of his thesis is "The theology of church and party of some London ritualistic clergy and parishes, 1880–1914, with special reference to the Church Crisis of 1898-1906", although it bears the unofficial title "The authority of church and party among London Anglo-Catholics, 1880–1914, with special reference to the Church Crisis, 1898–1904".

 Wilson spent the following years of his ministry in a variety of positions, including as a prison chaplain.
 He was vicar of St Michaels, Sandhurst, Rural Dean of Sonning and an honorary canon at Christ Church Cathedral, Oxford.